 The summer months of June through August are peak travel season.
 Even if it's not high season in the particular place you're flying to, a global increase in demand for flights departing from the US, Canada, and other parts of the global north means that prices for summer flights soar no matter where you’re going.
+But, that doesn't mean you can't find great fares for summer travel, like $352 roundtrip to Lisbon or $199 roundtrip to Alaska.
+You just have t be savvy about it.

 If you can only travel in summer—or simply prefer to travel during the summer months—this guide is for you.
 Here are our expert tips for finding cheap(er) summer flights.